A meekly hare named Carson’s small and young

 Advanced machines are made through fiscal gains;

-United cunning folk will surely thrive –
+United cunning beasts will surely thrive –

 Through towers, nimble cars, and skyward planes.